Wynnum, Queensland: History

-Guardian Angels Catholic Primary School was officially opened by Archbishop James Duhig on Sunday e October 1914.
+Guardian Angels Catholic Primary School was officially opened by Archbishop James Duhig on Sunday 4 October 1914.
 It was operated by the Sisters of Mercy.
 The first principal was Sister Mary Winifred who commenced lessons on Monday 5 October 1914.
 By the end of 1914, the school had an enrolment of 73 students.
 In 2004, the school expanded to a second campus, formerly occupied by Mount Carmel Catholic Secondary School (which relocated to Thornlands).

+In November 1914, the Wynnum Sports Ground Estate was advertised as being available for sale on the ground by Cameron Bros.
+In July 1921, Wavell's Vineyard Estate was advertised as being available for sale by public auction on the ground by Isles, Love & Co.

 A congregation of the Church of Christ began meeting in the home of Mr and Mrs A. Hinrichsen in Bride Street, who then donated land in Mary Street (now 55 Berrima Street, 27.4410°S 153.1719°E) for a chapel.
 On Saturday 12 December 1925, the congregation built most of the chapel in a day with the assistance of members of other congregations (about 60 men were involved).
 The opening service was held on Sunday 20 December 1925.
 In March 1930, a hall was built adjoining the chapel, doubling the floor area.
 The interior of the chapel was refurbished in 1972.
 Due to declining attendances and rising costs, the chapel held its final service on Sunday 29 September 2013.